Automattic/jetpack/readme.txt

 **Enhancements**

 * Admin Experience: Improve our "just in time messages" and "Recommended Features" for new sites setting up Jetpack for the first time.
+* Likes and Sharing: Add Likes and Sharing settings as a Block Editor extension.
 * Portfolios: Remove the "Portfolio Items" description that would display on some themes.
 * Sync: Report details on what is queued up to sync on the status endpoint.
 * WordAds: Add location id (e.g. under the post) to the ad calls.